 I was coming to that point.
 I came across an interview with Pete Sandoval where he told that getting old really sucks because you are not able to play fast like you used to do in the young age.
 What about you – Okay, you said ten years – To be realistic, have you discussed with the band that how long we are able to go on?

 We are not really sure, because we don’t really have anybody that came before us to observe what’s happening to them, there is a few bands like Slayer and Morbid Angel with musicians that are a little bit older than… They are actually really about the same age I guess.
 So, we don’t know exactly what’s going to happen.
 It’s not like this music has been around for 75 years and we can look at other bands and say, around the age of 50 pretty much you quit.
 Because it’s going to be too hard to play blast beats, we just don’t know.
-It’s different for individual, the individual.
-Paul is a pretty healthy guy, like he still plays hockey and stuff and he’s practicing drums all the time.
+It’s different for individual.
+Paul is a pretty healthy guy, like he still plays hockey and stuff and he’s practising drums all the time.

 But didn’t he have a problem with his back?

-But that was only in one… It’s funny, you make a DVD and the DVD shows two hours of your life.
+But that was only one… It’s funny, you make a DVD and the DVD shows two hours of your life.
 There is hundreds and hundreds of other days in your life, but the two hours are the only things that the people see, is that DVD.
 So, people think, “Paul’s got a back problem.”
 He had one back spasm that day and now everybody thinks he’s got back problems.
 He’s never had a problem since.
 But those things could happen for sure, we are getting older of course.
 Every single person that is reading this is getting older.
 So, it’s a matter of time.
 I guess before, because death metal is a very physical kind of music.
 There is a chance that it will be more difficult to play in ten years, will see.
 Setting a time limit it would be bad, so will keep going take it day by day and see how we feel.

 I have seen you so many times on the stage and I always wonder how George is able to bang his head so severally